ddovod/libkvs/README.md

 For mount/unmount operations the virtual storage is locked in X mode so nobody can do anything until mount/unmount is finished.
 For get/put/delete operations the virtual storage and its' nodes are locked in IS mode for get and in IX mode for put and delete operations.
-Entire hash table is locked in S mode for get and in X mode for put and delete operations since this is a destination point of the keys and values.
+A volume node (hash table) is locked in S mode for get and in X mode for put and delete operations since this is a destination point of the keys and values.

 There's a helper `MGMutex` class which implements a locking logic.
 There're 2 lists of thread infos: